KevinDelao/KevinDelao.github.io/_research/research-1.md

 title: "Research1"
 excerpt: ""
 collection: research
-permalink: /research/research-1
 ---
 A Spring-Rest application based in Java that tries to replicate the software found in many libraries to borrow and return boooks.
-The inspiration to work on the project came from -
+The inspiration to work on the project came from